Blog icon

 As we push forward to the Moon and Mars, astronauts' time will become ever more precious.
 Limited crews will need to use their time wisely, and some stations, habitats and facilities will not be continuously crewed.
 Ensuring astronauts know what needs fixing and what is safe will be of the utmost importance.

-Additionally, rovers and robots exploring other worlds must navigate complex terrain, sometimes with little to no human input.
-We must ensure these technologies have accurate information about the landscape around them to make appropriate decisions on the fly.
+Additionally, rovers and robots exploring other worlds must navigate complex terrain, sometimes with minimal human input.
+We must ensure these technologies have accurate information about the landscape around them to make appropriate decisions.

 Our response